dobrou/CsvLINQPadDriver/README.md

 Known Issues / TODO
 --
-- Some strange Unicode chracters in column names may cause errors in generated data context source code.
+- Some strange Unicode characters in column names may cause errors in generated data context source code.
 - Writing changed objects back to CSV is not directly supported, there is no `.SubmitChanges()` .
 But you can use LINQPad's `Util.WriteCsv`.

 Author